mulderp/mulderp.github.com/_posts/2014-05-20-layouts-with-backbone.md

         this.productsList.setElement(productsDiv);
         this.productsList.trigger('render');

-        // add all subviews here
+        // add more subviews here as needed
       },

       initialize: function(options) {